microsoft/moaw/workshops/serverless-overview/workshop.md

 The main Event Grid concept we'll use for the rest of this lab is called `System Topic`.
 A system topic in Event Grid represents one or more events published by Azure services such as Azure Storage and Azure Event Hubs.
 It basically plays the role of a pub-sub topic centralizing all the events of the associated Azure resource, and send them to all the subscribers based on their defined `event filters`.

-### Create the Event Grid System Topic (15 min)
+### Create the Event Grid System Topic

 You can create Event Grid System Topics :

 - Directly from the resource you want to monitor (for instance a storage account) using the `Events` menu.
 A system topic will be created automatically with a unique name and will be linked to the resource.
 - Manually, using the `System Topics` resource type in the Azure Portal, or thanks to the Azure CLI.
 This will allow you to define the name of the system topic and the resource it will be linked to.

-For this step, creating the Event Grid System Topic will be enough, as the actual `event subscription` and `event filters` will be defined and automatically created by the Logic App trigger setup [later on](workshop/serverless-overview/?step=1#trigger-the-logic-app-20-minutes).
+For this step, creating the Event Grid System Topic will be enough, as the actual `event subscription` and `event filters` will be defined and automatically created by the Logic App trigger setup [later on](workshop/serverless-overview/?step=1#trigger-the-logic-app).

 <div class="task" data-title="Tasks">